 Considering the average oil change costs around £40, this means motorists must shell out £160-a-year in oil change costs (based on an average of 12,000 miles a year) to keep in-line with the 3,000-mile schedule.
 By making your car’s oil last another thousand miles or so, you could make a sizeable saving.
 Just make sure you follow the servicing schedule outlined in the owner’s manual.

-Add an Experienced Driver to Your Insurance Policy
+Add Experienced Drivers to Your Policy

 Rather than charging more to insure another driver on a single policy, insurance companies actually reduce their prices when you add an experienced driver with a clean driving licence and decent no-claims to your policy — especially if their occupation is classed as a ‘pillar of the community’ job (teacher, policeman, civil servant etc.)